 - Preheat the Oven:

-- Set your oven to 425 degrees Fahrenheit or 220 degrees Celsius.
-This temperature is key for roasting the cauliflower so it becomes crisp on the outside yet tender inside.
-Line a baking sheet with parchment paper to keep the cauliflower from sticking and to make cleanup easier.
+- Set your oven to 425 degrees Fahrenheit or 220 degrees Celsius This high heat is key for getting the cauliflower crisp on the outside while keeping it tender inside Line your baking sheet with parchment paper for easy cleanup and to prevent sticking

 - Mix the Sauce: